lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

 Given a Cloud Foundry app relies on the VCAP_SERVICES environment variable, a straightforward approach is to set this variable in your environment by creating a local env file (JSON or key=value format), to test for this file in your app and to load the values if found.

-1. In the Bluemix console, go to your application **Overview**.
+1. In the Bluemix console, go to your application dashboard.

+1. Select **Runtime**, then **Environment Variables**

-1. Under **Runtime / Environment Variables**, copy the full content of the **VCAP_SERVICES** into the file vcap-local.json of your project.
+1. Copy the full content of the **VCAP_SERVICES** into the file vcap-local.json of your project.
 Make sure to copy the content on line 3 below the services element.
 It should look as follows:

     ```
     {